VLSIDA/OpenRAM/docs/source/basic_usage.md

 globals.init_openram("myconfig.py") # Config files are explained on this page
 ```
 Note that you should import "openram" in this order so that the modules are imported properly.
 You can also look
-at `sram_compiler.py` as an example on how to use "openram."
+at [sram_compiler.py](../../sram_compiler.py) as an example on how to use "openram."

 ## Command Line Usage (with library)
 You can run OpenRAM from the command line  using the `sram_compiler.py` script that is included in the
 library's installation.
-You can the package directory on a path like:
+You can find the package directory on a path like:
 ```
 /home/mrg/.local/lib/python3.8/site-packages/openram
 ```